-22 Proven Ways to Get Followers on Instagram
+22 Proven Ways to Get Instagram Followers

 Once you’ve started growing a follower base, you can hold contests and campaigns that can attract more users to your page.

-For example, you can drive traffic to your website or sell your product by running a contest.
+For example, you can drive traffic to your website or sell your product by running an inspiring Instagram contest.

 You can either ask users to like, comment, use a specific hashtag, or ask your followers to tag a friend.